toddcf/toddcf-author/README.md

 ### iPhone Problems:

-- All buttons seem to be screwed up -- overlapping, etc.
-  - about.html
+- About:
+  - In portrait mode, text should be shrunk.
 - Contact:
   - Form extends below bg image, creating a white space.
-- About:
-  - In portrait mode, text should be shrunk.

 ### Deployment